DFreds/dfreds-obvious-settings/README.md

   developers to do their thang.
 Note that if you for some reason don't want to install this, a shim will be used instead.
 You'll be pestered to install it though so... [just do it](https://www.youtube.com/watch?v=ZXsQAXx_ao0).

-## This Looks Familiar

-A similar module used to exist maintained by DragonFlagon called DF Settings Clarity.
-This is the continuation of that helpful module after it was abandoned.
-And hey!
-The module name includes a whole extra "reds" in it now.